 Applicants interested in any clinical programs should contact those programs directly to determine specific prerequisites and admissions requirements.

-BHS students develop an in-depth understanding of the field and enhance their analytical and critical thinking skills in a way that can only be strengthened through real-world application and experience.
+BHS students develop an in-depth understanding of the healthcare field and enhance their analytical and critical thinking skills in a way that can only be strengthened through real-world application and experience.
 The BHS program is designed for those who seek to become innovative leaders in healthcare.